 Use these calendar tools to overcome common project management hurdles

-In project management, a reliable calendar is a must-have for overseeing tasks, deadlines, meetings, and other important obligations.
+In project management, having a reliable calendar is a must-have for overseeing tasks, deadlines, meetings, and other important obligations.
 Fortunately, there’s no shortage of calendar management tools available — and they all have their time and place.

-- Excel: For simple agendas and short-term schedules
+- Excel: for simple agendas and short-term schedules

-- Google Calendar: For scheduling meetings and important milestones
+- Google Calendar: for scheduling meetings and important milestones

-- Wrike Calendars: For overseeing and managing entire projects
+- Wrike Calendars: for overseeing and managing entire projects

-- Calendly: For painlessly finding mutually agreeable times for meetings and appointments
+- Calendly: for painlessly finding mutually agreeable times for meetings and appointments

-- Workato: For automating time-intensive scheduling tasks and processes
+- Workato: for automating time-intensive scheduling tasks and processes